hmc-cs111-fall2015/language-design/README.md

 Each response will be graded separately.
 Work that contains all good responses plus a couple of great responses will receive an A.

+Although the responses should be clear and cite evidence, they do not need to be formal.
+It's fine to say "Jordan believes *A* because *X*.
+Napur disagrees because *Y*." (where Jordan and Napur are the two people writing the response).

 Here is a suggestion for how to work on this assignment.
 Following these suggestions should produce good work; but you will be graded on your work, not on whether you followed these suggestions.
 (In particular, we won't be grading